 On January 18, 2011, Governor Nathan Deal re-appointed Vernon M. Keenan as Director of the Georgia Bureau of Investigation (GBI).
 During Keenan's career, he has been promoted to every rank in the GBI's Investigative Division, and then moved even farther up the chain of command to assistant director and now continues as director.

-As GBI Director, Vernon Keenan is the leader of a state criminal investigative agency with over 822 employees and a budget of $74.6 million.
+As GBI Director, Vernon Keenan is the leader of a state criminal investigative agency with 852 employees and a FY17 budget of $95.9 million.
 The GBI is comprised of three divisions: the State Crime Laboratory, the Georgia Crime Information Center and the Investigative Division.

 Keenan began his career in law enforcement as a police officer with the Dekalb County Georgia Police Department (November 1972 - June 1973).
 In July 1973 he became a GBI Special Agent assigned to Northwest Georgia.
 In February 1981, Keenan was promoted to Commander of the State Auto Theft Squad and in August 1982, he was promoted to Special Agent in Charge of Northwest GA.

 Keenan was promoted to Inspector in March of 1988 and assigned to supervise the seven regional offices in north Georgia as well as several specialized work units.
 As Inspector, he served in the law enforcement command center at the 1988 Democratic Convention and was responsible for planning and implementing the state's law enforcement response to three separate white supremacist demonstrations in

 In June of 1993, Keenan was promoted to Deputy Director and placed in command of the Investigative Division.
 He also was one of several officials in charge of the